stephenh/tessell/docs/viewgeneration.md

 * Besides getting/setting the name and description, we want to listen to their key up events, so we'll add `HasAllKeyHandlers` for both name and description.
 * When name or description becomes invalid, we want to add/remove CSS class names.
 GWT has no `HasStyle` interface, but let's make one with a `WidgetHasStyle` wrapper class, and add `HasStyle` methods for both name and description
 * Let's assume our page is showing several client rows (presenters) at the same time, and to integration test the page with Selenium we'll need unique debug ids for each name and description element.
-So we'll add a `setDebugId` method.
+So we'll add a `ensureDebugId` method.

-Now it might look like:
+For the presenter to handle these changes, our `Display` interface grows to look more like:

     public class ClientPresenter {
       public interface Display {